State Research & Development

-Over the past few years we’ve had classes delivered by ex Royal Shakespeare Company voice and text coach Charmian Gradwell and Scott Graham, Artistic Director of Frantic Assembly, our co-producers on Things I Know To Be True.
+Over the past few years we’ve had classes delivered by our co-producers on Things I Know To Be True: ex-Royal Shakespeare Company voice and text coach Charmian Gradwell and Scott Graham, Artistic Director of Frantic Assembly.
 We also hosted sessions with some of Frantic Assembly’s practitioners.
 All the masterclasses included a mix of established and emerging artists as well as a small number of elite students from Flinders University and AC Arts.
-More masterclass opportunities will be offered throughout 2017.
+More masterclass opportunities will be offered throughout 2018.

-Since 2013 our residency program has supported the creation of works including Torqueshow’s hit show Madame (staged as part of the 2015 State Umbrella Program in partnership with Vitalstatistix), Stone/Castro’s Decomposition (which toured to Portugal in 2015), Emily Steel’s Rabbits (our Umbrella production in 2017) and isthisyours? new piece Angelique.
+Since 2013 our residency program has supported the creation of works including Torqueshow’s hit show Madame (staged as part of the 2015 State Umbrella Program in partnership with Vitalstatistix), Stone/Castro’s Decomposition (which toured to Portugal in 2015), Emily Steel’s Rabbits (our Umbrella production in 2017) and a new piece from isthisyours?, Angelique.

 At State Theatre Company, our vision is that the Company will, alongside its work with reinvigorated classics and extant Australian repertoire, be a powerhouse for the development of outstanding new work.
 At the heart of that process is our commissioning program.

 The 2018 Season will feature several new commissions, including:

 In The Club – Patricia Cornelius – 23 February – 18 March

 Terrestrial – Fleur Kilpatrick – 23 May – 2 June